 Born in 2227 on Earth in the State of Georgia in the United States to David McCoy and his wife.
 He attended the University of Mississippi in the 2240s.
 Afterward, he attended Medical School and then joined Starfleet.

 In 2251 Dr. McCoy led an inoculation program on the planet Dramia II to battle the Saurian virus.
-After he left though, a plague wiped out most of the colonists.
+After he left, a plague wiped out most of the colonists.

 Dr. McCoy, in 2253 created a surgical procedure for grafting neural tissue to the cerebral cortex of humanoid brains.

-Before joining the USS Enterprise in 2266, Dr. McCoy was a lieutenant commander as a science division officer stationed on Capella IV.
-After being less than impressed with the local’s lack of hospitals or need for aid, McCoy became the head of the science division there.
+By 2266, Dr. McCoy was a lieutenant commander as a science division officer stationed on Capella IV before joining the USS Enterprise after being less than impressed with the local’s lack of hospitals or need for aid.
+McCoy became the head of the science division.

-McCoy treated the mental condition of Captain Kirk after the transporter split him into two people; one good and one evil.
+McCoy treated the mental condition of Captain Kirk after the transporter pulled him into two people, good and evil.
 McCoy counseled his Captain, showing off his psychiatric skills, and explained why having two sides made him human and balanced.
 Kirk chose to reintegrate.

-The Enterprise conducted a routine medical examination of archaeologists of an extinct civilization at the outpost on planet M-113 where McCoy encountered a former beau of his by the name Nancy Crater.
-Unfortunately, Nancy was just a doppelganger, a shapeshifter and the last of its kind that had murdered and taken over her attractive appearance to stay alive.
-The creature subsided on the salt of living creatures by using an attractive appearance to lure their prey and then hypnosis to control them.
-Eventually using McCoy, the creature boarded the Enterprise and continued killing.
-Only when Spock was attacked and Kirk’s life in jeopardy was McCoy able to break through the illusion.
-With the knowledge of it being the last of its kind, McCoy asked for forgiveness before killing it with a phaser.
+The Enterprise conducted a routine medical examination of archaeologists of an extinct civilization at the outpost on planet M-113, McCoy encountered a former beau of his by the name Nancy Crater.
+Unfortunately, Nancy was just a doppelganger, a shapeshifter and last of its kind that had murdered and taken over her attractive appearance to stay alive.
+The creature subsided on the salt of living creatures.
+Using an attractive appearance to lure their prey and then hypnosis to control them.
+Eventually using McCoy, the creature boarded the Enterprise.
+It continued killing and only when Spock was attacked and Kirk’s life was in jeopardy was McCoy able to break through the illusion.
+With the knowledge that of it being the last of its kind, McCoy asked for forgiveness before killing it with a phaser.

 In 2267 the Enterprise encountered the SS Botany Bay after the ship was detected by its morse code signal.
 A landing party that included Dr. McCoy went aboard.
-The ship was over 200 years old, which led to the shocking discovery when the away party found 84 humans in stasis chambers.
+The ship was over 200 years old, which led to the shocking discovery of the away party finding 84 humans in stasis chambers.
 12 died after their pods failed.
 McCoy found the survivors to be in remarkable shape, with strong lung efficiency and their muscular strength exemplary.
-As they inspected the pods, one began to fail, and the ship’s historian, McGivers begged Kirk to save him as he asked how long he had been in stasis.
+As they inspect the pods, one began to fail.
+The ship’s historian, McGivers begged Kirk to save him as he asked how long he had been in stasis.
 Kirk agreed and the man was transported to the Enterprise.

 Spock reviewing Earth’s records found no trace of the ship.
 Kirk believed based on the name that it may have been a criminal transport.
-Spock disagreed since the Botany Bay was a very advanced ship and it wouldn't be logical to waste it on criminals.
-How the ship survived 200 years troubled Spock though.
-The rescued man awakens in sickbay and saw a scalpel among the collection of antique medical gear used for decoration above his bed.
-Taking it, and feigning sleep while McCoy was doing his rounds to check on his patients, he catches McCoy unprepared as the man grabs him by the neck and points the scalpel at his throat.
-McCoy, keeping calm answers this threat with sarcasm telling the man to make up his mind on whether he will choke him or cut his throat.
-He even suggested where to put the scalpel to cut the carotid artery.
-The man approves of this bravery and gives McCoy the instrument.
+Spock disagreed as the Botany Bay was a very advanced ship to be wasted on criminals.
+How it survived so long troubled Spock though.
+The man awakened, and seeing a scalpel among the collection of antique medical gear, took it, going back to his bio bed as he heard McCoy working, to feign sleep.
+McCoy doing his rounds to check on his patient was caught unprepared as the man grabbed him by the neck and pointed the scalpel at it.
+McCoy, keeping calm answered this threat with sarcasm telling the man to make up his mind on whether he will choke or cut his throat.
+He even suggested where to put the scalpel on the carotid artery.
+The man approved of his bravery giving McCoy the instrument.
 McCoy replied that he was trying to avoid an argument.
-The man then quickly demanded to speak with the person in charge of the vessel.
+The man quickly demanded to speak with the person in charge of the vessel.

 Kirk arrived and requested his name.
-He was ignored by the man who deflected with a question of his own about where the Enterprise is headed.
+He was ignored by the man and deflected with a question of his own about where the ship was headed.
 Kirk responded with Starbase 12.
 The man then replied with his name, only giving one word, “Khan”.
-Kirk attempted to get more information from Khan, but was rebuffed by claims of fatigue.
+Kirk attempted to get more but was rebuffed by claims of fatigue.
 He said he was an engineer once and would love to study the ship via manuals.
-Kirk and McCoy assisted him in learning how to use the ships computers.
+Kirk and McCoy assisted him in learning how to use the computers.

-Kirk, McCoy, Scott, and Spock check the historical records and determine that the person who identified himself as Khan was the notorious Khan Noonien Singh, a genetically engineered Augment, war criminal, and tyrant of the Eugenics Wars that devastated Earth.
-Kirk ordered Khan confined to quarters, however, Khan quickly overtook his guards after a visit from the Captain and commandeered the Enterprise by turning off the life support controls until the crew became unconscious.
+Kirk, McCoy, Scott, and Spock check the historical records and determine that the person who identified as Khan was the notorious Khan Noonien Singh, a genetically engineered Augment, war criminal, and tyrant of the Eugenics Wars that devastated Earth.
+Kirk ordered Khan confined to quarters.
+However, Khan quickly overtook his guards after a visit from the Captain and commandeered the Enterprise by turning off the life support controls until the crew was unconscious.
 The crew awakened to find themselves being held at phaser point and their Captain in a decompression chamber.
-Khan threatened to kill Kirk if the crew didn’t help his Augment Soldiers that had now been awoken from their cryotubes on the Botany Bay.
+Khan threatened to kill Kirk if the crew didn’t help his Augment Soldiers that had been awoken.
 The Historian McGivers, who had become romantic with Khan but not at the expense of hurting her crew, freed Kirk.
-Kirk battled Khan and eventually beat him.
-Khan accepted to be left on an uninhabited planet rather than go to a penal colony, telling Kirk, "It is better to rule in Hell than to serve in Heaven."
+Kirk battled Khan and eventually won.
+Khan accepted to be left on an uninhabited planet rather than go to a penal colony, telling Kirk, "it is better to rule in Hell than to serve in Heaven."

-Later that year, Dr. McCoy’s tonsils (taken out when he was a youth) regrew due to the presence of Omicron Spores when on an away mission on the planet Omicron Ceti III.
-The whole crew of the Enterprise, except for Kirk, were overtaken by the spores’ influence and mutinied, leaving Kirk alone on the Enterprise with communications jammed.
-The spores finally started to affect him too, but his love for the Enterprise caused such a passionate aggressive response that it broke him free of their influence and left him with the answer on how to retake his crew.
+Later that year, Dr. McCoy’s tonsils, taken out when he was a youth, regrow due to the presence of Omicron Spores.
+The whole crew of the Enterprise, except for Kirk, were overtaken by the spores’ influence and mutiny, leaving Kirk alone on the Enterprise, communications jammed.
+The spores finally started to affect him but his love for the Enterprise caused such a passionate aggressive response that it broke him free and left him with the answer on how to retake his ship and crew.

-In what would be one of the biggest events in McCoy’s life, he accidentally injected himself with an overdose of cordrazine.
+In what would be one of the biggest events in McCoy’s life started when he accidentally injected himself with an overdose of cordrazine.
 The Enterprise had been investigating temporal disturbances near an unnamed planet.
 Kirk and Spock along with their landing party had discovered an ancient civilization’s ruins and an archway portal.
 McCoy’s injection resulted in a temporary loss of sanity with paranoid delusions.
 Overpowering anyone in his way, he escaped to the surface and stumbled into the portal which transported him to the past on Earth.
 Kirk and Spock were shocked to find that they now lived in a time with no Enterprise and no Starfleet.
-They entered the portal to find their friend and fix the damage that he had done to the timeline.
+They entered the portal to find their friend.
 They arrived early and befriended a woman named Edith Keeler in 1930s New York.
-Spock pinpointed the change in the timeline to when McCoy had prevented Edith's death which prevented the pacification of the US to not enter WW2 and allowed the Nazis to win the race to the Atomic Bomb.
-McCoy saved her life instead of letting her die as she was meant to.
-Kirk put duty before love and kept McCoy from saving Edith from being hit by a car.
-The landing party then returned to their now restored future with McCoy.
+Spock pinpointed the change in the timeline, and that it was Edith and her death that prevented the pacification of the US to not enter WW2 and allow the Nazis to win the race to the Atomic Bomb.
+McCoy had saved her.
+Kirk put duty before love and prevented McCoy from saving Edith from being hit by a car.
+They returned to their future with McCoy.

 McCoy’s talents as a xenobiologist assisted the silicone lifeforms of Janus VI when the Horta matriarch had been injured, with a bandage of thermal concrete.